Jammin-Coder/Vigenere-Project/README.md

 The encoder encodes plain text with a given key.
 The decoder decoded ciphered text with a given key.

+NOTE: Does not support spaces or capital letters

 I.E

-NOTE: Does not support spaces or capital letters

-Encoder:
+Encoder
 [+] Enter text here >>> thisistheplaintext
 [+] Enter key >>> key
 [+] Encoded to dlgcmqdlczpysrrobr

-Decoder:
+Decoder
 [+] Enter code here >>> dlgcmqdlczpysrrobr
 [+] Enter key >>> key
-[+] Decoded to "thisistheplaintex"
+[+] Decoded to thisistheplaintex